bootchk/nRF5rawProtocol/testCases.md

 Expect subsequently:

     LED1's of the units toggle in unison
-    LED2 and LED3 of one unit toggle in unison about every 6 cycles (hearing sync from the other unit)
+    LED2 and LED3 of Slave unit toggle in unison about every 6 cycles (hearing sync from the other unit) The Master unit LED4 should toggle about every 6 cycles (sending sync)

 TODO Tests with more than two units